agude/agude.github.io/_posts/2018-12-20-python_patterns_namedtuple.md

   return is_valid
 {% endhighlight python %}

 Is `2` the correct index to use?
 Maybe it was `3`?
 Catching mistakes in the code is tough for anyone reading it.

 ## Alternatives

-A dictionary is a natural solution to this problem, because we can use strings as keys, e.g. `card["email"]` instead of `card[2]`.
+A dictionary is a natural solution to this problem, because we can use strings as keys, for example `card["email"]` instead of `card[2]`.
 But we might need to maintain compatibility with something that expects a sequence, as was the case when [passing artists around in my `matplotlib` blitting post][blitting].

 [blitting]: {% post_url 2018-04-07-matplotlib_blitting_supernova %}#blitting